 Research training will primarily be through day-to-day involvement in a research project and working with a research team.
-The supervisor(s) will be the main source of your research training; you will also be encouraged to strengthen your research skills by taking relevant taught courses.
-Research training will be within a multidisciplinary research environment which includes epidemiology, statistics, ethics, health economics, health promotion, health services research, law and medical information data linkage systems.
+Your supervisors will be the main source of your research training; you will also be encouraged to strengthen your research skills by taking relevant taught courses.
+Research training will be within a multidisciplinary research environment which includes epidemiology, statistics, ethics, health economics, health promotion, health services research, law and big data.

-You will be encouraged to make use of the range of skills trainings offered by the Medical Sciences Division through your study at Nuffield Department of Population Health (NDPH).
+You will be encouraged to make use of the range of skills training offered by the Medical Sciences Division through your study at Nuffield Department of Population Health (NDPH).
 These include statistics, data management, research ethics, writing academic papers and presentation skills.
 You are also expected to identify additional relevant courses that will support your research training.